Development initiative #545

 In the future, the new grouper should also be able to handle multiple coding for diagnoses and procedures.
 In the present grouper, code pairs can be handled for diagnoses but sometimes it is necessary to use three or even four codes for a correct coding of a diagnosis.
 When multiple procedures are registered, the present grouper is not capable to allocate general qualifiers (NCSP codes beginning with Z) to the right procedure.
 This is sometimes a great problem, i.e. if a patient has a unilateral hip procedure and bilateral peripheral intravenous catheters, the case will be grouped to the DRG for bilateral hip procedures.

-#1 Updated by Martti Virtanen about 2 years ago
+#1 Updated by Martti Virtanen over 2 years ago

 2017-03-08 Martti Virtanen